kumaraloksahu31-arch/Attendance_World-/README.md

-# Firebase Studio
+# Attendance World

-This is a NextJS starter in Firebase Studio.
+A universal multi-device attendance management system built with Next.js and Firebase.

-To get started, take a look at src/app/page.tsx."firebase": "^11.10.0",
+To get started, run `npm install` and then `npm run dev`.